limatgans/using-git/README.md

 git push -u origin master
 ```
 Now you can start working on your directoy.
 We will get to add, commit, and push commands later in this document.

+#### Using SSH
+The SSH protocol provides this security and allows you to authenticate to a Git remote server without supplying your username or password each time.

+> We won't be covering cloning using SSH here.
+But if you are interested, then you can follow the [tutorial here](https://help.github.com/en/articles/which-remote-url-should-i-use#cloning-with-ssh-urls)

 ### Initializing a Repository in an Existing Directory
 If you want your repository to be controlled using Git then go to that project’s directory.
 Open Terminal and type